Free travel for women in Delhi govt, cluster buses from October 29

 The announcement came days after the 2019 Lok Sabha election, in which the AAP, which has been ruling Delhi since 2015, lost all seven Lok Sabha seats in the national capital to the BJP.

-Kejriwal also said the cost of the progamme - around Rs.
+Kejriwal also said the cost of the programme - around Rs.
 700 crore - would be shouldered by his government, adding that those who could afford to buy tickets would be encouraged to do so.

 However, Transport Department officials have pointed out that while allowing free travel on DTC and cluster buses is feasible, the same is more challenging for the Metro.